 On the interoperability test front, progress is tangible in the first multi-country pilots.

-In December 2016, Germany, the Netherlands and Austria announced that they had successfully connected their digital identification and authentication infrastructures to access the digital services of one of the countries through their operational cross-border connections.
+In December 2016, Germany, the Netherlands, and Austria announced that they had successfully connected their digital identification and authentication infrastructures to access one of the countries' digital services through their operational cross-border connections.

 The pilot test, carried out as part of the e-sense project, included access to the Dutch departments of agriculture and road transport and its local authorities.

-The first pre-notification, which marks the start of the notification process, took place on 20 February 2017.
-The first Member State to take this step was therefore Germany with the pre-notification of its national identity card which has 40 million registered citizens.
+The first pre-notification, which marks the notification process's start, took place on 20 February 2017.
+Therefore, the first Member State to take this step was Germany, with the pre-notification of its national identity card, which has 40 million registered citizens.

 This is an important initial step, as five other cases of cross-border digital identities are expected before the end of 2017.

-Another important issue with respect to the arrival of these identities is the level of confidence associated with the notified identification schemes.
+Another important issue concerning the arrival of these identities is confidence associated with the notified identification schemes.

 Taking into account the more than 20 ID schemes that exist (but have not yet been notified) in EU countries in 2016, it can be estimated that more than 15 of them should be able to claim a substantial or high level of confidence, given that they already rely on identification requirements and the means of authentication corresponding to these levels.